JonasLeonhard/lvim-config/README.md

 ## MacOS

-copy the NVIMRunner into the /Applications folder:
-This allows to Start Nvim via Spotlight / via right click of a file -> open with.
+The NvimRunner.app allows you to open files via Spotlight / via right click of a file -> open with.

+To use the app:
+copy the NVIMRunner into the /Applications folder.
-The script used to generate the NvimRunner.app in Automator can be found in nvimRunner.applescript (credit goes to <a href="https://gregrs-uk.github.io/2018-11-01/open-files-neovim-iterm2-macos-finder/">Open files in Nvim</a>)
+The script used to generate the NvimRunner.app in Automator can be found in nvimRunner.applescript
 Issues: To Update the icon, right-click and get info.

 ```